 Using iMessage on a Windows device natively is impossible as Apple doesn’t support iMessage for Windows.
 However, you can use the methods mentioned in this article to still achieve this on some level.

-We hope this article helped you better understand how to use iMessage on Windows devices, and that you’ve found a method that works for you.
+We hope this article helped you better understand how to use iMessage on Windows devices and that you’ve found a method that works for you.
 You can also check out our guide on how to open a HEIC file.